 Application forms and instructions will be available on the MS CEPR website.
 MS CEPR Pilot Grants are made for a one-year period.

-An electronic copy of the proposal should be submitted in Word format to Pamela Keys (email@example.com).
-The transmittal form should be signed by the principal investigator, department chair and/or the appropriate dean from schools other than the School of Medicine.
+An electronic copy of the proposal in Word format should be sent to Evelyn J. West at firstname.lastname@example.org.
+The primary investigator, department chair, and/or appropriate dean from schools other than the School of Medicine should sign the transmittal form.

 Please note the following administrative requirements: Page limitations indicated throughout the application will be strictly enforced.
 Applications should reflect NIH font sizes only, minimum size 11.0 Arial, Helvetica, Palatino or Georgia.
 Please attach a copy of the entire summary statement or original review comments from other funding sources for proposed projects that have been reviewed previously.
 Also, include a brief description of the changes you have made to your submission based on prior reviewer comments or suggestions (1 page maximum).
 Biosketches are required from all investigators and letters of support are required from all consultants.